SparkSyndrome/frontend-mentor-qr-code-component/README.md

 ## My process

 - Wrote HTML.
-- Wrote CSS section by section, using tailwindcss.
+- Wrote CSS section by section, originally using tailwindcss, which was later refactored to vanilla CSS (to get rid of the HTML validation errors when Frontend Mentor parsed the solution).

 ### Built with